Supreme Court strikes down Trump-era ban on bump stocks on guns - KESQ

 Supreme Court strikes down Trump-era ban on bump stocks on guns

-(CNN) — The Supreme Court on Friday struck down a federal ban on bump stocks approved by former President Donald Trump, the high court’s latest stroke limiting the power of federal agencies to act on their own.
+(CNN) — The Supreme Court on Friday struck down a federal ban on bump stocks approved by former President Donald Trump, the latest opinion from the conservative court rolling back firearm regulations.

 Justice Clarence Thomas wrote the opinion for a 6-3 court.
 The court’s liberal wing, led by Justice Sonia Sotomayor, dissented.